 How do you make people remember you?
 Give them a story to tell and retell themselves after they leave.
 Make it memorable and repeatable.
 Maybe you’ll be the topic of discussion over drinks with colleagues that night.
 “Did you see how many card holders they had?
 I counted at least eight–and somehow, it still looked good!”

 A “story” can start as simply as, “Now if you look on the back of my card, you’ll see….”

-An especially charismatic or funny staff member with the right questions can become a story too.
+An especially charismatic or funny staff member can become a story too.
 Get attendees who don’t know each other talking and moderate the discussion.
 Ask off-the-wall questions.
 See if you can playfully argue someone out of an opinion and back into it again.
 Anything to make them think, “Huh, that was fun.”

 Seating might be one of the most overlooked trade show supplies out there.
 Everyone’s tired; everyone’s been standing and walking for a thousand hours.
 A chair or two gives them a reason to be glad they found your booth and associate good feelings with it; it also gives you the easiest possible way to engage them in conversation.